This article shows you how to set up and use Ubuntu 22.10 on a virtual machine using VMware Workstation 17 on Windows 10.

 Step 5: To add the Ubuntu ISO file to the virtual machine later, select I will install the operating system later.

 Step 6: After marking the Linux platform for the guest operating system, select Ubuntu 64-bit from the Version section.

 Step 7: Type a name for the virtual machine and configure the installation location.

-Step 8: Configure the processor setting for 1 processor and 8 cores.
+Step 8: Configure the processor setting for one processor and eight cores.